Mr. Craig Roberts reports

 Sampling, subsampling and laboratory

-True width of the mineralization is uncertain, but host structures are interpreted to be steeply dipping implying true widths in the range of 70 per cent of reported intercepts.
-Selected intervals were submitted on a rush basis including the reported interval for NFGC-21-100.
-Additional assays for these holes will be reported once received.
-Assays are uncut and calculated intervals are reported over a minimum length of two metres using a lower cut-off of 1.0 g/t Au.
+True widths of the intercepts reported in this press release have yet to be determined but are estimated to be 70 per cent to 80 per cent of reported core lengths.
+Assays are uncut and calculated intervals are reported over a minimum length of two metres using a lower cut-off of one g/t Au.
 All HQ split core assays reported were obtained by either complete sample metallic screen/fire assay or standard 30-gram fire assaying with ICP finish at ALS Minerals in Vancouver, B.C., or by entire sample screened metallic screen fire assay at Eastern Analytical in Springdale, Nfld.
-The complete sample metallic screen assay method is selected by the geologist when samples contain coarse gold or any samples displaying gold initial fire assay values greater than 1.0 g/t Au.
+The complete sample metallic screen assay method is selected by the geologist when samples contain coarse gold or any samples display gold initial fire assay values greater than one g/t Au.
 Drill program design, quality assurance/quality control and interpretation of results are performed by qualified persons employing a quality assurance/quality control program consistent with National Instrument 43-101 and industry best practices.
-Standards and blanks are included with every 20 samples for quality assurance/quality control purposes by the company as well as the lab.
+Standards and blanks are included with every 20 samples for quality assurance/quality control purposes by the company, as well as the lab.
 Approximately 5 per cent of sample pulps are sent to secondary laboratories for check assays.

 The technical content disclosed in this press release was reviewed and approved by Greg Matheson, PGeo, chief operating officer and a qualified person as defined under National Instrument 43-101.
-Mr. Matheson consents to the publication of this announcement dated Feb.
-23 by New Found Gold.
-Mr. Matheson certifies that this announcement fairly and accurately represents the information for which he is responsible.
+Mr. Matheson consents to the publication of this news release dated May 4, 2021, by New Found.
+Mr. Matheson certifies that this news release fairly and accurately represents the information for which he is responsible.

 About New Found Gold Corp.

 New Found holds a 100-per-cent interest in the Queensway project, located 15 km west of Gander, Nfld., and just 18 km from Gander International Airport.
 The project is intersected by the Trans-Canada Highway and has logging roads crosscutting the project, high-voltage electric power lines running through the project area and easy access to a highly skilled work force.
-With working capital of approximately $72-million the company is well financed to continue its current 200,000 m drill program, with a planned increase from the current four drill rigs to eight drill rigs in Q1 2021.
-New Found has a proven capital markets and mining team with major shareholders including Palisades Goldcorp (33 per cent), Eric Sprott (18 per cent), Novo Resources (11 per cent), Rob McEwen (7 per cent), other institutional ownership (8 per cent), and management, directors and insiders (4 per cent).
+The company is currently undertaking a 200,000-metre drill program at Queensway.
+Seven rigs are currently in operation at Queensway, with the drill count planned to increase to 10 rigs by the end of May, 2021.
+With a current working capital balance of approximately $74-million, New Found is well financed for this program.

 We seek Safe Harbor.